 Because of our ever-growing demand for coffee, coffee growers have not diversified their production or their income enough to be resilient in the face of the coffee rust outbreak.
 Instead, they’ve put more and more of their land into coffee production to meet that demand.
 A Catholic Relief Services survey of the impacts of coffee rust on smallholder farmers in Central America reports that on average, only 23 percent of farmers had access to income-generating activities besides coffee farming, and an overwhelming majority— 90-95 percent — are entirely dependent on coffee for their income.

 What are we doing about it?
 Food 4 Farmers has one focus: to help coffee co-operatives and other coffee-growing organizations fight hunger by diversifying farmers’ livelihoods.
 We work with communities, to build long-term plans and implement effective strategies so farmers can produce food for income or personal consumption, and feed their families, every day.
 Our initial phase of work — the diagnostic and plan — is completed within weeks, and strategies to implement solutions, like cocoa production, school gardens, beekeeping, community and home gardens, and processed foods, can be up and running within months.

 Please visit the rest of our site to see how we work with coffee-growing communities to address food insecurity.

-This year is a warning bell for coffee growers across Latin America — next year, their situation will be much worse.
-Please help coffee farmers and their families build resilience to the coffee rust crisis NOW.
+This year is a crisis for coffee growers across Latin America.
+Please help coffee farmers and their families build resilience to coffee rust NOW.
 Donate here.